 The last three decades were a period of sustained economic growth throughout the CSRA.
 Economic and employment growth emerged from the addition of new service-providing firms and expansion of existing industries.
-While the region's competitive strengths and location of new industries have supported the growth of the 1980s, 1990s and the early part of the 2000s, growth has slowed and even declined in some counties during the past five years.
-The manufacturing sector has been especially hard hit, with a number of major plant shutdowns in the region.
+While the region's competitive strengths and location of new industries have supported the growth in the urban area, rural areas have seen a gradual decline.
+The COVID-19 pandemic and resulting economic fallout caused a significant hardship for workers and businesses.
+The economy across the CSRA has almost completely returned, however, a severe worker shortage threatens to halt business and industry expansion in the region.